okami101/vuetify-admin/packages/docs/guide/tutorial.md

 ### Backend API

 First you will need a function local API in order to test Vtec Admin.
-We will use JSONPlaceholder as DB sample but it's really adviced to run it locally instead of current online version for preventing slow response.
+We will use JSONPlaceholder as DB sample but it's really advised to run it locally instead of current online version for preventing slow response.
 Don't worry it's done in less than 2 minutes in 3 steps :

 ```bash
 npm install -g json-server